mccraigmccraig/deepstate/README.md

 ### How is this different to any other `useReducer` ?

-deepstate is fundamentally a vanilla `useReducer`, but when it handles an `action` the result is a
-`(fn <state>) -> <action-effects>`, i.e. a function of `state` returning `action-effects`.
-The `action-effects` may include `state` updates, but may also include navigation, further `dispatch`es and a promise of later delivery of more `action-effects`. deepstate provides functions for handling these effect functions and macros for making it easy to create them.
+deepstate is fundamentally a vanilla React `useReducer`, but the values dispatched to the underlying React `useReducer` are functions of `state` - `(fn <state>) -> <action-effects>`, i.e. a function of `state` returning `action-effects`.
+The `action-effects` may include `state` updates, but may also include navigation, further `dispatch`es and a promise of later delivery of more `action-effects`.
+Such an approach gives a lot of flexibility, at the expense of some difficulty creating the function values. deepstate makes it easy to create and use these functions

 ### Core functions: